albertovelazmoliner/react-native-map-example/README.md

 # react-native-map-example
-A simple example of how to add a Map to a React Native app created by ¡expo init'
+A simple example of how to add a Map to a React Native app created by 'expo init'